Table Mountain (Butte County, California)

 North Table Mountain and South Table Mountain are two prominent basaltic mesas overlooking the city of Oroville, California.
 They lie a few miles north of Oroville in Butte County, California.
-In the scientific literature, both mesas are also known as North Oroville Table Mountain and South Oroville Table Mountain in order to differentiate them from the Tuolumne Table Mountain, which is also capped by the eroded remnant of a basaltic (or, more properly, a latite) lava flow, in the central foothills of California.
+In the scientific literature, both mesas are also known as North Oroville Table Mountain and South Oroville Table Mountain to differentiate them from the Tuolumne Table Mountain, which is also capped by the eroded remnant of a basaltic (or, more properly, a latite) lava flow, in the central foothills of California.
 They are named for their flat surface, like a table top; because of this it is often mistakenly called Table Top Mountain.